Kong/docs.konghq.com/app/enterprise/0.32-x/getting-started/licensing.md

 ---
-title: Kong Enterprise Edition Licensing
+title: Kong Enterprise Licensing
 ---

-# Kong Enterprise Edition Licensing
+# Kong Enterprise Licensing

 ## Overview
-Kong Enterprise Edition enforces the presence and validity of a license file.
+Kong Enterprise enforces the presence and validity of a license file.

-License files must be deployed to each node running Kong EE.
+License files must be deployed to each node running Kong Enterprise.
 License file checking is done independently by each node as the Kong process starts; no network connectivity is necessary to execute the license validation process.

 ## Deploying the License File
 There are three possible ways to configure a license file on a Kong node.
 These are defined below, in the order in which they are checked by Kong: